teymuri/arvin/README.md

 # Arvin

-Arvin is a purely functional programming language.
+Arvin is a purely functional language.

 **Note**: _Arvin is still in the design stage.
 It's not working yet, stay tuned..._ :-)